 Derek Holzer, Artist

-The techniques used in this work are completely safe; biofeedback and bioacoustic technologies are commonly used by medical practitioners to probe into bodily mechanisms that are otherwise imperceptible.
+The techniques used in this work are completely safe.
 Please note however, that the work includes high sound pressure level and strong light pulsations that may not be suitable for all kind of audiences.

 The term Nigredo comes originally from alchemy, where it is referred to as putrefaction or decomposition.
 In order to create the philosopher’s stone, alchemists would produce a homogeneous black matter by slowly cooking all their ingredients at once.
 Later, in the framework of analytical psychology developed by Carl Jung, the term became a metaphor of the moment of despair and disillusionment caused by an ever deepening descent into the dark unknowns of the subconscious mind.
 For Jung, the Nigredo is critical to self-realization, as it represents the key to what he calls individuation or, in other words, the psychological process of integrating the conscious with the unconscious.

 Support and production

 The work was developed during an artistic residency at STEIM, Studio for Electro-Acoustic Music in February 2013.
 A special acknowledgement goes to Jonathan Reus, Marije Baalman, Nico Bes, and Esther Roschar for their invaluable support during the production and preview of the work.
 STEIM (the studio for electro-instrumental music) is an independent live electronic music centre unique in its dedicated to the performing arts.
 STEIM has stimulated the design of extremely physical interfaces and is widely considered as the pioneering place for the new live electronic concepts.